 - As a non-smoker, matches never enter my thoughts, until I have a pot of water and no way of heating it!
 I’ve had to beg around many a camp site for matches!
 Now we keep two boxes in our picnic basket so that we’ll never be without again.

 - Depending on your food choices, this might vary, but to us the essentials are knives, forks, spoons, a heat resistant mixing/serving/salad/stirring spoon, spatula, bread knife and a sharp vegetable knife.
+Make sure to get einweggeschirr bio for an eco friendly choice.

 - A plate, bowl and cup for each person.
 We also have pyrex wine glasses which slot in to each other when the base is clipped off.